 (D) The Edge : A hands-off bodywork approach to working with trauma and relational issues.
 In some cases of "traumatisation" the body places a defence zone around itself, and anything coming into this zone is considered (by primitive defense reflexes in the hindbrain) to be an invasive and potentially lethal threat.
 This has implications for any form of bodywork and psychotherapy.
 The authors experience working with this defense zone is presented, along with some relevent theoretical material.
 Comments and correspondence from Cranial pratitioners and psychotherapists welcome.
 The sublect matter has been covered entirely from an experiential point of view, and is supported by some brief notes that skip through the fields biology, physiology, psychotherapy, bodywork, esoterical energy and evolution.
-The subject matter is being covered in a weekend workshop.
-This workshop is designed to bring the theory into practice through experiential exercises.
+Old stuff, currently being re-written.

-Muscles viewed from the point of view of Gerald Pollacks Gel/structured water model for cell metabolism.
+(F) Muscles viewed from the point of view of Gerald Pollacks Gel/structured water model for cell metabolism.

 (G) Microtubules as a possible channel of "Spirituous force" and an organising principle in all stages of cell growth and function.